 Robotic Process Automation (RPA) is the technology that enables us to configure computer software, or a ‘robot’ to emulate and integrate the actions of a human interacting within digital systems to execute a business process.

-In contrast to traditional technology implementations, RPA allows an organization to incorporate automation at a fraction of the cost and time.
+In contrast to traditional technology implementations, Robotic Process Automation allows an organization to incorporate automation at a fraction of the cost and time.
 RPA implementation offers cost efficiency and consistency without disrupting existing infrastructure systems.
 Thus, there is minimal migration downtime.

 While many businesses have achieved the early success of RPA adoption there are a lot who are yet to catch up on this trend.
 Through this blog, we will discuss areas in pharmaceuticals which have the potential to increase ROI and factors to look out while adopting RPA.